prophets-of-tron/into-the-woods/DESIGN.md

 - Definition:
   - *An object is any tangible thing that isn't in the form of a tile.*
 - Properties:
-  - Are affecting by gravity
+  - Are affecting by gravity (when in world)
-  - Can be picked up (on collision) and stored in the player's inventory (automatically)
+  - Can be stored in the player's inventory or in the world.
+  - Has an inventory cost.
 - List:
-  - (Every structure tile takes the form of an object when dropped.)
+  - Corn
+    - Obtained
+      - Harvest (corn plants)
+    - Used
+      - Split
+        - Corn seeds
+  - Corn seeds
+    - Obtained
+      - Split
+        - Corn
+    - Used
+      - Placed on map by farming (over tilled earth)
+  - Wood
+    - Obtained
+      - Cutting down tree
+    - Used
+      - Split
+        - Sticks
+  - Stick
+    - Obtained
+      - Finding in forest
+      - Cutting down tree
+      - Split
+        - Wood
+    - Used
+      - Assemble
+        - Axe
+        - Hoe
+  - Rock
+    - Obtained
+      - Finding in forest
+    - Used
+      - Assemble
+        - Axe
+        - Hoe
+  - Axe
+    - Obtained
+      - Assemble
+        - 2 sticks
+        - 1 stone
+    - Used
+      - Cut down tree
+  - Hoe
+    - Obtained
+      - Assemble
+        - 2 sticks
+        - 1 stone
+    - Used
+      - Convert dirt/grass to farmland

 <!-- how to pick them up and move them -->

 #### Actions
 - Definition:
-  - *An action is anything that would give someone noticeable (out-of-the-norm) experience with nature IRL.*
+  - *An action is anything that would give someone notable experience with nature IRL.*
 - Properties:
   - Every action has an experience value, which is rewarded to the player every time it is completed.
+- There is a main action key and a secondary action key
 - List (experience values TBD):
-  - *Actions directed to self*:
   - Eat
   - Sleep
   - Warp
-  - *Actions directed to structures*:
+  - Assemble
+    - Craft multiple objects into one object (by binding them together)
+  - Split
+    - Take apart one object and get multiple objects
-    - Cut down (any structure)
+  - Cut down tree
-      - Removes structure
+    - After nth hit:
-      - Drops a percentage of the structure's tiles
+      - Clears tree tiles
+      - Drops log and stick objects
-    - Build (certain structures)
+  - Build wood
-    - Plant (plant structures)
+  - Plant
-    - Pick (off plant structures)
-  - *Actions directed to objects*:
+  - Harvest (crops)
+  - Panning (for minerals in river)
-    - Chop up (any object)
+  - Chop up (log)
-    - Burn (any object)
+  - Burn (log, stick)
 <!-- Including whatever switches and buttons are used, interacting with objects, and what means of communication are used -->

 #### Combat